Team Development

 In the world of tech giants and innovation, Google stands out as a company renowned for its commitment to data-driven decision-making.
 One of its most fascinating projects, "Project Aristotle," (following on from 'Project Oxygen' which focussed on great management) delved deeply into the intricate dynamics of teamwork within the company.

-The Genesis of Project Aristotle.
+The Genesis of Project Aristotle

-Project Aristotle was launched by Google's People Operations (formerly known as HR) department in 2012.
-Google, like any large organisation, was eager to understand what makes some teams excel while others falter.
 Despite having an array of talented individuals, the company found that high-performing teams were not just about having the smartest people in the room.
 The dynamics of teamwork and collaboration remained a mystery that Project Aristotle aimed to unravel.

-The Methodology: Cracking the Teamwork Code.
+The Methodology: Cracking the Teamwork Code

-Project Aristotle began by studying hundreds of Google's teams over three years and collecting data on their composition, communication styles, and overall performance when reaching the high bar of excellence Google demands.
 The research team conducted qualitative and quantitative surveys, interviewed team members and managers, and analysed existing data from performance reviews and their ability to meet goals, deadlines and objectives.
 It was an ambitious endeavour, and its findings were eagerly awaited not just within Google but in the broader fields of organisational psychology and team dynamics.
+(Google later published the research openly through its re:Work platform, which is why the study has travelled so far.)

-The Surprising Findings.
+The Surprising Findings

 Project Aristotle's research yielded some unexpected results.
 Google found that it wasn't necessarily about having teams composed of the highest IQs or the most expert in their field.
 Instead, to their surprise, high-performing teams shared a common set of characteristics that alluded to a team climate rather than tangible attributes.

-The Lasting Impact.
+The Lasting Impact

 Project Aristotle provided valuable insights into teamwork and led to a cultural shift within Google.
 The findings emphasised the importance of fostering a psychologically safe environment where team members felt comfortable expressing themselves and taking risks.